Foundations of PBC-DIDM

 Embedded Instruction for Early Learning

-Embedded Instruction for Early Learning applies the 3R’s of Early Learning: Relationships, Repetition, Routines ™ to help children learn important skills during everyday activities with familiar people at home, in early learning programs and in the community.
-It is important for people who interact regularly with young children to learn how to do embedded instruction, because children learn best during everyday routines and activities with people and things that are part of everyday life.
+Embedded Instruction for Early Learning applies the 3R’s of Early Learning: Relationships, Repetition, Routines ™ to help children learn important skills during everyday activities with familiar people at home, in early learning programs, and in the community.
+It is essential for people who interact regularly with young children to learn how to do Embedded Instruction because children learn best during everyday routines and activities with people and things that are part of everyday life.

 BEST in CLASS